‘The Talk’ Fans Blast Addition Of Marie Osmond As New Co-Host As Carnie Wilson Is Overlooked Once Again

 — Maryann Lambert (@maryann_lambert) May 8, 2019

-According to IMDB, Carnie Wilson Wilson has appeared on The Talk 124 times as a guest or a co-host since 2011.
+According to IMDB, Carnie Wilson has appeared on The Talk 124 times as a guest or a co-host since 2011.
 Marie Osmond’s first appearance as a guest co-host was in 2013, and she has been on the CBS talk show 51 times.

 It is unclear if Carnie Wilson was ever in the running for The Talk co-hosting job or if she even wanted it.
-The daughter of Beach Boys star Brian Wilson is a frequent fixture on reality TV and co-owns the gourmet bakery Love Bites by Carnie.
-Wilson also works as an actress and singer and is the mom of two daughters, so she is very busy already.
+The daughter of Beach Boys star Brian Wilson and member of singing group Wilson Phillips is a frequent fixture on reality TV and co-owns the gourmet bakery Love Bites by Carnie.
+Wilson also works as an actress and is the mom of two daughters, so she is very busy already.

 Meanwhile, Marie Osmond will do double duty as she finishes out her Las Vegas residency with her brother Donny, which wraps at the end of this year.
 In a statement posted by People, the “Paper Roses” singer said she is “thrilled” about her new job on The Talk and looks forward to ” this exciting new chapter with the viewers and the CBS family.”